 Also learn: How to Manage the Bills in QuickBooks Online

 8. Integration and Third-Party Apps

-Both QuickBooks Online and QuickBooks Desktop offer integration capabilities and support for third-party apps, but there are differences in the extent of integration options available.
+Both QuickBooks Online vs Desktop offer integration capabilities and support for third-party apps, but there are differences in the extent of integration options available.
 QuickBooks Online has a wider range of integrations with popular business tools, including CRM systems, project management software, and e-commerce platforms.